January 24, 2018

 Review of Junior Division Competitions announced at National School Games Opening Ceremony 2018

-1. The Minister for Education (Schools) Mr Ng Chee Meng announced that all 21 Junior Division sports competitions at the annual National School Games (NSG) are being reviewed, to provide primary school students with even more meaningful learning and competition experiences.
+1. The Minister for Education (Schools) Mr Ng Chee Meng announced that all 21 Junior Division1 sports competitions at the annual National School Games (NSG) are being reviewed, to provide primary school students with even more meaningful learning and competition experiences.
 The NSG Junior Division competition is the first formal inter-school competition for most student-athletes, and this latest move is part of MOE’s efforts to strengthen the holistic development of primary school students.

-2. The review committees are led by the respective National Convenors for each of the 21 sports competitions organized by the Singapore Primary Schools Sports Council, and include members of the Games Organising Committees (principals and heads of department), teachers, MOE specialists and officers, plus representatives of some national sports associations.
+2. The review committees are led by the respective National Convenors for each of the 21 sports2 competitions organized by the Singapore Primary Schools Sports Council, and include members of the Games Organising Committees (principals and heads of department), teachers, MOE specialists and officers, plus representatives of some national sports associations.

 3. The aim of the Junior Division review is to strengthen the long-term development of primary school student-athletes, by making Junior Division competitions more developmentally appropriate.
 Specifically, the committees are looking at ways to: